minhmc2007/Kivotos-Halo-Asset-Tool/README.md

 A flexible, cross-platform toolkit for extracting, repacking, and modding **Blue Archive** Unity asset bundles.
 Supports both Android (with advanced command-line tools for Termux) and Windows (with a full-featured graphical interface).

+Kivotos Halo Asset Studio come soon, design to run as an android app 🫠

 ---

 ## WARNING ⚠ The GUI script is not tested due to Blue Archive on steam not available in my country 😭, Please test this tool carefully or send me your game file, huge thank 👍